 The laws against insider trading are specific and complex.
-Company employees who obtain material nonpublic information about another company in the course of their employment are prohibited from trading in the stock or securities of the other company while in possession of such information, "tipping" others to trade on the basis of such information or disclosing such information to others (internal or external).
+Company employees who obtain material nonpublic information about the Company or any other company in the course of their employment are prohibited from trading in the debt or equity securities of the Company or such other company while in possession of such information, "tipping" others to trade on the basis of such information or disclosing such information to others (internal or external).
 Violation of insider trading laws can result in severe fines and criminal penalties, as well as disciplinary action by the Company, up to and including termination of employment.